Looking for the fresh and delicious side dish for your holiday table? This is my go-to Thanksgiving salad recipe for our Thanksgiving meal!

 Cranberry Harvest Salad with Apple Cider Vinaigrette

-My favorite part?
-The addition of sweet potatoes!
-We use the air fryer to quick cook the sweet potato cubes.
-You can also use your oven, instructions are included for both cooking methods.
+I used the air fryer to quick cook the sweet potato cubes.
+You can also use your oven; instructions are included for both cooking methods.

 Cranberry Harvest Salad with Apple Cider Vinaigrette